dcernst/dcernst.github.io/teaching-resources/index.md

 standard_seo_post_meta_description:
   -
 ---
 The resources listed below are intended for both students and teachers.
 For a list of free and/or open-source textbooks, go [here][1].
-Also, check out [Jason Grout&#8217;s teaching resources][2], which is vastly more extensive than what I list below.
+Also, check out [Jason Grout's teaching resources][2], which is vastly more extensive than what I list below.

 ## General Teaching